hydrosquall/JavaScript30/01 - JavaScript Drum Kit/readme.md

 - `data-` prefix used to specify custom attributes on HTML elements
 - Javascript can listen for "transition end" from CSS, use that for key timeout
     - preferable to standard timeout
+- Bug: if you hold down a key, the sound keeps working but it's unable to remove the "playing" class.
+- Design could be improved by keeping audio elements and data items together, or lazy-loading the audio files.
+Not clear if they must load when the page loads or if they are called over the network gradually.

 ## Possible Todos: